 Let us emphasize that this is only an analog and the real gravitational path integral is much more complicated than Feynman integrals.
 For example, in the Feynman diagram the momentum entering the vertex is the same as that carried by the propagator; on the other hand, the analogous conservation in the glued geometry is among the extrinsic curvatures ``going into" the junction, which is different from the curvatures in the bulk.
 However, there is not a contradiction since we can solve the field equation of motion from the boundary into the bulk with the specified boundary condition.
 This is just one example demonstrating that the gravitational analysis is more complicated than Feynman diagrams.
-It is therefore interesting to understand in details about possible deeper connections between them.
+It is therefore interesting to understand in details about possible deeper connections between them, probably via the worldline formalism of quantum field theory~\cite{Bern:1990cu,Bern:1991aq,Strassler:1992zr}.
 We will defer this analysis to later publications.